wolfie/neat-dhcpd/README.md

 It seems like the Raspberry Pi 3b+ is unable to build the web UI without grinding to a halt.
 Presumably this is due to lack of sufficient RAM.
 I have not tested on a RPi4 2gb (or better) yet.

+**However!** You can run `./buildRelease.sh` on a _more capable_ machine to build the project then copy the result over to a Raspberry.

 ## Why did you...?

 ### ...Deploy the sqlite behind trpc instead of a library?